 There is a long list of animated versions of the Swan Lake story including the 1981 anime Swan Lake, Barbie of Swan Lake (2003), and Swan Princess (1994).

-The 2000 film Billy Elliot, about a boy finding his love for ballet and struggling for acceptance, and subsequent 2005 stage adaptation.
-Both feature Swan Lake performances by a grown up version of Billy, but in the film he performs in Matthew Bourne’s notable all-male version of the ballet.
+Both the 2000 film Billy Elliot, about a boy finding his love for ballet and struggling for acceptance, and the subsequent 2005 stage adaptation feature Swan Lake performances by a grown up version of Bill.
+In the film, he performs Matthew Bourne’s notable all-male version of the ballet.

 There are several examples of video game music influenced by the score of Swan Lake, perhaps most notably in the lead up to a battle in 1988’s Final Fantasy II.